Sept-Dec 2025 : 3 Weekend Modules ...

 Thank you!

-Rosalind Holgate Smith (UK) is a Dance Artist, Choreographer & Somatic Educator based in Berlin.
-As a CI teacher of over 15 years, she incorporates approaches from Body-Mind Centering, Skinner Release Technique, Authentic movement, martial arts and her practice of dancing outdoors, in water, with trees and with raw matter, including soil.
-Over the past 4 years she has been working on a PhD, investigating Touch as an encounter with Otherness and the Vocabulary of touch used in Contact, the touch training represents an outcome of this research.
+Rosalind Holgate Smith (UK) is a Dance Artist, Choreographer and Somatic Educator based in Berlin.
+In her teaching she incorporates approaches from Body-Mind Centering, Skinner Release Technique, Authentic movement, martial arts and her extensive practice of dancing outdoors, in water and with soil, rocks and trees.
+The vocabulary of touch taught in the CI touch training represent an outcome of Rosalind's recent PhD research in which she investigated how dancers touch in Contact Improvisation and how touch enables encounters with Otherness.
+During the training she will share a talk on this dance research.

 Back to Top